AndriyLin/c11popl15/README.md

 Some tests are not used:

-* appendixC.litmus and fig9.litmus under /tests/mappy/ because they are not
+* appendixC.litmus and fig9.litmus under /tests/mappy/ because they are written
-  written in "C11".
-Acutally, I don't need the mappy directory.
+  in `C11` (but no `C`).
+Acutally, I don't need the mappy directory..

 -----